 The author calls her approach the C.A.R.E.
 Plan.
 C. stands for Calm; A. stands for Accepted; R. stands for Resonant; and E. stands for Energetic.

 Each of these four pathways is a feedback loop.
 Supply the loop with good relationships, and most of the time, the pathway will become stronger.
 Strengthen the pathway, and your relationships become more rewarding.
 There are plenty of places in each loop to step in and boost the entire system.

 I came away from the book feeling that I’m in a pretty good place.
 This book looks at the relationships to which you give the most time – in terms of thought and energy – so you aren’t counted “down” if you are not in a romantic relationship.
-Living alone, I wasn’t quite sure if I was cheating by counting the three people I email with daily or almost daily, but I do give them a lot of thought energy, and filling out the questionnaire confirmed that these connections are good for me.
+Living alone, I wasn’t quite sure if I was cheating by counting the three people I email with daily or almost daily, but I do give them a lot of thought energy, and filling out the questionnaire confirmed that this connection is good for me.

 The book did give me things to think about.
 For example, if I’m feeling a need for a pick-me-up, it might be a good idea to reach for the phone rather than play a game of Candy Crush.
 If I reinforce getting dopamine by reaching out and connecting, that pathway will become all the stronger.